informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 - `onEnter()`: invoked when this element enters the game
 - `update()`: invoked to evolve this element on each cycle of the game
 - `onExit()`: invoked when this element leaves or is removed from the game
-- `isAlive()`: indicates whether or not an object has any lives left, returning true if it does and false if it does not.
+- `isAlive()`: indicates whether or not this element has any lives left, returning true if it does and false if it does not.

 Note that in many simple objects these methods will be trivial and some will even be empty.

 We now provide the skeleton of the code for the `GameObject` class.
-The `GameItem` interface implemented by this class is described below
+The `GameItem` interface implemented by this class is described below.

 ```java
 public abstract class GameObject implements GameItem {